Absences

 • If no proof of illness is provided then the absence will be recorded as unauthorised and could lead to a referral to the Education Welfare Service.

-Term Time Holidays
+Absence During Term Time

 If you feel you need to remove your child from school due to exceptional circumstances, please submit any requests to the school office.